f4exb/sdrangel/plugins/feature/sid/readme.md

 SDOs images the Sun in a variety of UV and EUV wavelengths.
 SOHO shows images of the solar corona.
 The images are near real-time, updated every 15 minutes.

-Solar flares are particularly visible in the AIA 131 Å images.
+Solar flares are particularly visible in the AIA 131 Ã… images.

 <h3>18: Image or Video Selection</h3>